 I went to an art gallery opening recently, expressly for the purpose of manufacturing blog material.

 This is the secret warehouse where their events take place.
-I would tell you where it is, but you didn’t ask, which I take personally.

 I can’t be sure, but I’m pretty sure this little pile of rocks on the floor was the main event.